-2019 marks thirty years since the publication of Paul Werth’s influential monograph, Text Worlds: Representing Conceptual Space in Discourse.
-Over the intervening three decades, Text World Theory has become one of the most dynamic and exciting areas of research and teaching in both linguistics and literary studies.
+2019 marks twenty years since the publication of Paul Werth’s influential monograph, Text Worlds: Representing Conceptual Space in Discourse.
+Over the intervening decades, Text World Theory has become one of the most dynamic and exciting areas of research and teaching in both linguistics and literary studies.
 A global network of academics and students now uses the framework to examine a wide range of discourses, and their published work has included explorations of oral narrative, newspaper discourse, poetry, children’s literature, legal language, narrative fiction, and dramatic texts, to name only a few.
 Text World Theory is also increasingly being taken up as a pedagogical approach in English classrooms at all levels of education across the UK.

-The University of Sheffield is delighted to announce that it will be hosting a two-day symposium on Thursday 5th and Friday 6th September 2019 to celebrate the 30th anniversary of Paul Werth’s inspiring text, as well as the diverse and ground-breaking work being undertaken by the vibrant international community of text-world theorists today.
+The University of Sheffield is delighted to announce that it will be hosting a two-day symposium on Thursday 5th and Friday 6th September 2019 to celebrate the 20th anniversary of Paul Werth’s inspiring text, as well as the diverse and ground-breaking work being undertaken by the vibrant international community of text-world theorists today.

 The call for papers is now closed.
 Details of the conference programme and how to register for the event will be made available here shortly.